 - Keith Thomas points out that the stereotype of devil-worshippers as black-robed figures chanting in Latin in a ruined abbey originated with Tudor propaganda against the banned Catholics.
 Only after Catholics had ceased to be figures of fear was it applied to more obscure cults.

-- Although the stereotype was deliberately taken up by the Hellfire Club, a bunch of rich 18th century thrill-seekers who were in it just for the kicks and the depravity.
+- This stereotype was deliberately taken up by the Hellfire Club, a bunch of rich 18th century British thrill-seekers who were in it just for the kicks and the depravity.